AET-DevOps25/team-continuous-disappointment/README.md

 # Base URL for calling local models
 BASE_URL="base url where openwebui is hosted"
 ```
+- However, you do not need to set all of these fields in your `.env` file.
+To run the GenAI module, you need at least the API_OPENAI, API_OPENWEBUI, and BASE_URL variables.
+You can find more information in the [.env.template](.env.template) file.

 - Example for Cloud LLM Models (defined in `genai/routes/routes.py`):